hasura/graphql-engine/community/learn/hasura/graphql-tutorial-backend/tutorial-site/content/data-modelling/3-todos-table.md

 title: "Create table todos"
 ---

-Now let's move on to creating the other model `todos`.
+Now let's move on to creating the other model `todos`

 The `todos` table will have the following columns: